-As part of LA County Public Works' (PW) road construction program, 85,100, 101,700, and 10,754 linear feet of new and reconstructed sidewalks were completed in calendar years 2019, 2020, and 2021 respectively.
+During calendar years 2019, 2020, and 2021, the County Department of Public Works' (PW's) road construction program completed 85,100, 101,700, and 10,754 linear feet, respectively, of new and reconstructed sidewalks.
 Additionally, 60,000 square feet of sidewalk was repaired in 2021.
-In 2019, LA County also adopted Step by Step Los Angeles County, a sub-element to the General Plan Mobility Element that included Countywide pedestrian policies, programs, and procedures, as well as Community Pedestrian Plans for the four unincorporated communities of Lake Los Angeles, Walnut Park, Westmont/West Athens, and West Whittier-Los Nietos.
+In 2019, the County also adopted Step by Step Los Angeles County, a sub-element to the General Plan Mobility Element that included Countywide pedestrian policies, programs, and procedures, as well as community pedestrian plans for the four unincorporated communities of Lake Los Angeles, Walnut Park, Westmont/West Athens, and West Whittier-Los Nietos.